hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/1-data-processing-and-information/index.md

         - controlling rockets often involve the use of sensors & control systems
         - allows scientists to take immediate action
         - if rocket goes off track, computer would immediately fire engines to correct in
+    - rocket guidance
+        - response time of computer is immediate
+        - responses are in order of miliseconds
+        - means that inputs are processed to produce and output
+            - which in turn affects the input
+        - processing for rocket guidance has to be continuous - should never end
+        - eg:
+            - if too much time is taken for the respone of the path
+            - rocket might collide with a rock in space
     - for payroll (bad, unwanted)
         - constant use of resources (which might be needed for other tasks)
         - unncessary
         - hours worked known only at end of day
         - so, running at end of month/week is enough
         - realtime processing does not involve processing of large volumes of data, such as running a whole companies payroll

+### Online processing

+- data is processed as quickly as possible
+- user is in direct communication with central CPU
+- data is accurate and upto date all the time
+- requires more hardware
+- erros revealed immediately
+- errors can be fixed immediately

 ### Interative processing